Donate

 Teaching safety

-"We conduct explosive hazard assessments in key facilities such as schools, where five or six families shelter in what remains of a classroom – often next to multiple floors of pancaked rubble.
+"We conduct explosive hazard assessments in key facilities such as schools, where five or six families shelter in what remains of a classroom, often next to multiple floors of pancaked rubble.
 The debris across Gaza will contain huge amounts of explosives, and will need to be made safe as an urgent priority."

 Ollie Thomson, HALO Operations Manager

-Stories from the Middle East
+Latest news from the Middle East

 Read more